aminem0/dwc-owl-rdf/README.md

     - The contribution to the bibliographic resource might need to be more detailed.
 For example, the property `dwc:agentRoleOrder` allows the consideration of the author order in a group of authors.
 A similar approach can consider RDF lists, but would require consideration of all authors to preserve numerical order.
     - The relationship between two `dcterms:Agents` needs to be more defined.
 For example, one agent might be a researcher, and another might be an institution.
 The relationship might be more fleshed out through roles and periods, through which the role was active.

   If both possibilities are considered (i.e. allowing `dcterms:Agent` to represent both individual authors and groups of authors), users should be made aware of it so as to not hit a stumbling block during queries.
-Suppose that the triples were loaded into a triplestore and exposed through a SPAQL endpoint.
+Suppose that the triples were loaded into a triplestore and exposed through a SPARQL endpoint.
 The simple following SPARQL query which, for brevity's sake, considers property paths, can be used to make the matter clearer:

   ```sparql
   PREFIX dcterms: <http://purl.org/dc/terms/>